 CEO Joel Manby on How Leading a Company With Love Works

-Joel Manby is the CEO of Herschend Family Entertainment.
+Joel Manby is the incoming CEO of SeaWorld and the former CEO of Herschend Family Entertainment.
 Herschend is the largest family owned theme park in the US owing 26 locations including Dollywood and Stone Mountain.
 If he looks familiar, you may recognize him from his appearance on CBS’ Undercover Boss.

-Joel recently wrote Love Works, a book about practicing love at work.
+Joel’s is the author of Love Works: Seven Timeless Principles for Effective Leaders, a book about practicing love at work.
 Talking about love at work may seem strange coming from a hard-charging executive who spent years in the automotive industry before joining Herschend.
-After reading this book several months ago, I could tell that Joel meant every word of it.
+After reading this book, I could tell that Joel meant every word of it.
 Still, I had to start with the question about love at work.

 This is a business book, but the title and the theme are all about Love.
 Joel, you were an executive at GM, Saturn and Saab.
 It’s all about metrics.
 Numbers.
 Results.
 But, you say no, Love Works.
 Tell me more about your transition from hard-hitting analytical executive to someone who sees love as a business success factor.